 Minds.
 Our decisions of right and wrong and good and evil must be controlled and brought into subjection to God's Word.
 The proverbial writer penned of man, "As he thinks within himself, so he is," Proverbs 23:7a.
 If we are to behave in good and godly ways, we must first allow God to determine what is good and godly!
 Then, we must focus and fill our minds on those things God says are true, honorable, right, pure, lovely, of good repute, excellent, and praise-worthy, Philippians 4:8.
-We can't expect to behave in good and godly ways while allowing Satan, those who are his, or even ourselves (cf. Jeremiah 10:23) to determine and dictate our thoughts.
+We can't expect to behave in good and godly ways while allowing Satan, those who are his, or even our fleshly selves (cf. Jeremiah 10:23) to determine and dictate our thoughts.
 We must, instead, "be transformed by the renewing our mind(s)" so that we both learn and practice what is "good and acceptable and perfect" to God, cf. Romans 12:1-2.
+To "control self," we must control our mind/thoughts.

 Emotions.
 "I can't help the way I feel" is often a lie we tell ourselves to feel better about the ungodly emotions we're experiencing.
 Jonah was angry when he had no right to be, Jonah 4:1-11.
 Likewise, God told Cain that his anger was misplaced, and that he should "do well" (by being obedient, PCS) and his "countenance" (facial expression as a manifestation of emotion) would be "lifted up," Genesis 4:6-7.
 Think about it this way: If we can't control our emotions, why is the New Testament replete with admonitions to love another and other ways we are commanded to feel about each other, cf. Colossians 3:12.
 We must first think (Philippians 2:3-4) and then feel (Colossians 3:12) properly about each other in order to then treat one another properly, Colossians 3:13.
+To "control self," we must control our heart/emotion.

 Will/Desire/Purpose.
 In James 4, we learn that wrong purposes ("wishes," v.4), wrong "motives" (to satisfy your desires rather than God's, v.3), and wrong desires ("lust" and "envy," v.2a), lead to wrong actions (quarrels, conflicts, murder, v.2b), with the result of winding up the "enemy of God," v.4.
 Please understand that it was the wrong purposes, motives, and desires of the heart led to the wrong actions of the body!
+Consider that when Jesus needed every ounce of self-control He could muster to control and submit Himself to go to the cross, He prayed, "....yet not My will, but Thine be done," Luke 22:42.
+To "control self," we must control (through submission) our will/purpose.

 If we are to learn "self-control," we must control all parts of "self."
 This must begin with our hearts (made up of thought, emotions, and will), and then the activities of the body will follow.
 God doesn't want just your activities to be right.
-He wants your heart to be right, cf. Matthew 9:10-13!
-(Philip C. Strong; Southport Church of Christ; 7202 Madison Ave, Indianapolis, IN 46227; online at southportcofc.org; email to mrpcstrong@hotmail.com)
+He wants your heart to be right, cf. Matthew 15:10-20!